itayhaike/cypago/README.md

 ## 🙌 Acknowledgements

-I used Claude (AI) to assist with parts of this home assignment and referenced the official GitLab Omnibus documentation.
+I used Claude Code (AI) to assist with parts of this home assignment and referenced the official GitLab Omnibus documentation.
 Using AI tools is part of my workflow—and, I believe, the future of engineering productivity. 🙂